Brewers vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- The Brewers have been the favorite twice in the last 10 games and won both contests.
+- The Brewers have played as the favorite in three of their past 10 games and won two of those contests.

 Brewers Betting Records & Stats

-- The Brewers have been favored on the moneyline eight total times this season.
-They've gone 7-1 in those games.
+- The Brewers are 7-2 in games they were favored on the moneyline (winning 77.8% of those games).

-- Milwaukee has not played a game with moneyline odds of -175 or shorter.
+- Milwaukee has a record of 4-2 when playing as moneyline favorites with odds of -135 or shorter (66.7% winning percentage).

-- The Brewers have a 63.6% chance to win this game based on the moneyline's implied probability.
+- The Brewers have a 57.4% chance to win this matchup based on the moneyline's implied probability.

-- Milwaukee has played in 19 games with an over/under set, and have combined with its opponents to go over the total nine times (9-10-0).
+- In the 20 games in which oddsmakers have set an over/under for Milwaukee, it has combined with opponents to go over the total nine times (9-11-0).

 - The Brewers have not had a run line set for an outing this season.